symfund/lvgl-with-wayland/README.md

-# It is recommended that use the repository https://github.com/symfund/buildroot to develop LVGL with Wayland desktop grade application on a embedded Linux.
+# It is recommended that use the repository https://github.com/symfund/buildroot to develop LVGL with Wayland desktop grade applications on an embedded Linux.
 Also, the repository https://github.com/symfund/buildroot integrated the AirPlay function, you can screen mirroring videos from iOS to MA35D1 boards.

 # Wayland compositors
 LVGL with Wayland compositors: Weston, Wayfire